 Sophia joined the NOISE Lab in June 2019.
 She is currently a UCSB undergraduate pursuing a major in Molecular, Cellular, and Developmental Biology and a minor in Earth Sciences.
 Her project involves studying the different pyrite morphologies found in the Monterey Formation, which provide clues to understanding fossil pyritization in sulfur-cycling, anoxic environments.
 During her free time, Sophia can usually be found walking her dog around IV.

-Max's current project in the NOISE Lab seeks to understand how vegetation type and the physical characteristics of sediments affect anoxia and carbon storage at Carpinteria Salt Marsh.
-His work integrates sedimentological data with sediment biogeochemistry to improve estimates of organic carbon storage in coastal vegetated habitats on regional and global scales.
+Max’s current project in the NOISE Lab seeks to understand how we can use geospatial data to address how vegetation type and the physical characteristics of sediments affect anoxia and carbon storage at Carpinteria Salt Marsh.
+His work integrates geospatial mapping and sedimentological data to improve estimates of organic carbon storage in coastal vegetated habitats on regional and global scales.
 When not in the lab, you can find Max drinking coffee, starting TV shows and never finishing them, and making way too much pizza.